infranodus/n8n-infranodus-workflow-templates/README.md

 # n8n Infranodus Workflow Templates

-Useful n8n templates to be used with [InfraNodus knowledge graphs](https://infranodus.com) for portable GraphRAG integrated into your LLM workflows.
+Useful [n8n](https://n8n.partnerlinks.io/n8n-github) workflow templates to be used with [InfraNodus knowledge graphs](https://infranodus.com) for portable GraphRAG integrated into your LLM workflows.

+You can use them with custom HTTP nodes that query the InfraNodus API directly or with our new official [InfraNodus n8n nodes](https://n8n.partnerlinks.io/infranodus-n8n-node).
+We provide both HTTP and InfraNodus node options in these workflows for your convenience.

 ## Installation Instructions

 - Choose the template based on your use case,
 - Download the JSON file,
+- Create a new workflow in n8n
 - Import the JSON file into your n8n workflow
 - Provide your InfraNodus API key in InfraNodus GraphRAG nodes
 - The API key can be obtained at [https://infranodus.com/api-access](https://infranodus.com/api-access) if you have an account.
 You can send empty requests to try out the workflows.